To All Awards

 Judging Process

 All work is entered and judged digitally.
-Therefore, please read our RECOMMENDED BEST PRACTICES, in the 2024 Categories Kit to ensure you submit your work properly for maximum impact.
+There are no hard copies.
+Therefore, please read our RECOMMENDED BEST PRACTICES, under the ENTRY MATERIAL GUIDELINES section ensure you submit your work properly for maximum impact.

 The judges are divided into groups, with each viewing a different and random group of entries.
 Each judge reviews and scores entries separately.
 Judges do not confer or discuss their work, and there is only one round of judging.